Israel partially demolishes suspected attacker’s home

 SHUWEIKA, West Bank (AP) — The Israeli military has partially demolished the home of a Palestinian accused of killing two Israelis in a West Bank attack two months ago.

-The house itself, located in a West Bank village, was left intact while a part of its interior was destroyed by bulldozers.
+The house itself, located in a West Bank village, was left intact while a part of its interior was destroyed.

 Protesters arrived as the military carried out its work on Monday and clashes between the sides erupted shortly after the demolition.